aribis369/ML-Starter-Pack/README.md

 An ipython notebook as well as a python script is added in the folder which shows the implementation of this algorithm.

 ### 11. Examples implemented using Keras
-  1. Digit Recognition using MNIST dataset
+  1. Digit Recognition in MNIST dataset using CNN
+  2. Iceberg Recognition from Satellite images using Keras Deep NN.
+  3. Basic Neural Network using Keras.

 ### 12. Examples implemented using pyTorch
   1. Classification of biomechanical orthopedic patients using Pytorch tensor
   2. Implementing a neural network using pyTorch
+  3. Hand Sign Image Recognition using Pytorch CNN.
+  4. Hand Written Digit Recognition using Pytorch Deep NN.

 ### 13. Examples implemented using scikit
   1. Analyzing Iris Dataset using Linear Regression, Logistic Regression, Decision Tree, Naive Bayes and SVM.
   1. Analysis of Titanic dataset